 Step 1: Complete a General Assistance Application and Schedule a Date for Your Interview

-- You will set a date for an in-person interview at the office.
-It’s important to attend the interview so you don’t have to start the application process again
+- You will set a date for an interview.
+It’s important to complete the interview so you don’t have to start the application process again

 Step 2: Complete Your Interview